DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

     *Handles for User Animation*

 Go into "Pose Mode" to adjust any of the Handles.
-After adjusting a Handle hit "I" on the keyboard and pick "Location" or "Rotation" depending on which Handle you are animating.
+After adjusting a Handle hit "I" on the keyboard and pick "Location" or "Rotation" depending on which Handle you are animating to add a keyframe to it.

-Movement Handle: Rotation
+* Speed Handle needs keyframes on: Z-Rotation
-Mass Handle: Location
+* Mass Handle needs keyframes on: Location
-Drift Handle: Rotation
+* Drift Handle needs keyframes on: Y-Rotation

 .. note::
-    Animating the movement/speed of the Vehicle can easily be done with a Graph Editor open.
+    Animating the movement/speed of the Vehicle can be done with a Graph Editor open.
 The inclination of the animation curve at any point determines the speed at the given time.

 ..  figure:: img/IMG_speed.png
     :alt: Speed Animation